 Natural diamonds are made from carbon and are the hardest natural known substance on earth.
 Natural Diamonds are created over a period of time around 85 miles below the earth under natural conditions of very high pressure and temperature.
 It takes a period of over one to three billion years for natural diamonds to be created.
 There are many other alternatives out there such as Lab Grown, Treated, Laser Drilled, etc but know these are not natural diamonds nor do they have the value of a natural diamond.

 An inscription in a diamond is a combination of letters and numbers etched inside the diamond most often on the diamond’s girdle.
-These symbols serve as a Unique ID that helps identify a particular stone very similar to a human’s birth certificate.
+These symbols serve as a Unique ID that helps identify a particular stone.
 What is unique with a Rare and Forever inscription is the location as well as it being a permanent inscription.
-Even the largest certification companies out there many are not permanent so anyone with any know how can easily remove this.
+Even some of the largest certification companies out there have inscriptions that are not permanent so anyone with any know how can easily remove this.

 This is a small magnifier used by jewelers where the standard power is about 10x.
 This allows you to see the inside of the diamond under magnification and see the identifying characteristics that only this diamond will have as every diamond is different.